kammererN/Yet-Another-Dead-Database/README.md

-# YouTubeGallery
-YouTube gallery is a project which seeks to create an online gallery of some YouTube videos that I consider to be masterpieces.
-link: albany.edu/~nk677984/INF201/YouTubeGallery
+# YADD: Yet Another (Grateful) Dead Database
+YADD is a project which seeks to make archived Grateful Dead information more accessible for individuals who are fans of the band. hosted at: albany.edu/~nk677984/INF201/YADD